Al Sharpton: Television appearances

 In 1988, during an appearance on The Morton Downey Jr. Show, Sharpton and Congress of Racial Equality National Chairman Roy Innis got into a heated argument about the Tawana Brawley case and Innis shoved Sharpton to the floor.

-In 1999, Sharpton appeared in a documentary about black nationalism hosted by Louis Theroux, as part of the 'Weird Weekends' series.
+In 1999, Sharpton appeared in a documentary about black nationalism hosted by Louis Theroux, as part of the "Weird Weekends" series.

 During the 2005 Tony Awards, Sharpton appeared in a number put on by the cast of The 25th Annual Putnam County Spelling Bee.

-In 2009 he hosted WWE Raw.
+In 2009, Sharpton appeared on an episode of Kathy Griffin: My Life on the D-List where he helped comedian Kathy Griffin prepare for an appearance at the Apollo Theater.
+He also introduced her stand-up performance there.

 Broadcast hosting

 In June 2005, Sharpton signed a contract with Matrix Media to produce and host a live two-hour daily talk program, but it never aired.
 In November 2005, Sharpton signed with Radio One to host a daily national talk radio program, which began airing on January 30, 2006, entitled Keepin It Real with Al Sharpton.

 On August 29, 2011, Sharpton became the host of PoliticsNation, the MSNBC show which originally aired weeknights during the 6:00 p.m.
 Eastern Time hour.
 In October 2015 the program was moved to Sunday mornings, one hour per week.
 He continues to be a regular contributor to Morning Joe.